 In early April 2005, Nigerian Senate Speaker Adolphus Wabara was forced to resign after President Obasanjo accused him of taking more than \$400,000 in bribes from the Minister of Education, Fabian Osuji.
 The Education Minister was dismissed in March by President Obasanjo.
 The Minister of Housing, Alice Mobolaji Osomo, was also fired in early April for allocating more than 200 properties to senior government officials instead of public sale.
-President Obasanjo's anti-corruption campaign is seen as the most serious and effective effort in decades.
+In October 2006, the governor of Ekiti State was impeached by local legislators on corruption charges.
+In a controversial move, Obasanjo declared a state of emergency in Ekiti, suspending the state's democratic institutions and naming a retired general as governor until the next elections.
+In the view of some observers, President Obasanjo's anti-corruption campaign is seen as the most serious and effective effort in decades, but others contend there have been political motivations behind some investigations.

-The U.S. Securities and Exchange Commission has subpoenaed documents from Royal Dutch Shell related to a probe of an alleged bribery case at a gas plant in Nigeria.
-The alleged bribery case is being investigated in several countries, including France, Nigeria, and Japan.
-The companies involved in the natural gas project and the alleged bribery include a Halliburton subcontractor, Chicago Bridge and Iron, Total of France, Italy's Eni, and the Nigerian government.
+The U.S. Securities and Exchange Commission has subpoenaed documents from Royal Dutch Shell related to a probe of an alleged bribery case at a gas plant in Nigeria.5 The alleged bribery case is being investigated in several countries, including France, Nigeria, and Japan.
+The companies involved in the natural gas project and the alleged bribery include a Halliburton subcontractor, Chicago Bridge and Iron; Total of France; and Italy's Eni.